xploreout/milk-store-ts/README.md

-# This Milk Store application is built with Vite React .
-Typescript .
-TailwindCss
+# This is an application for a Milk Store

+## Tech stacks utilized are:

+- React(Vite)
+- Typescript
+- TailwindCss

 ## The app will list all available milk products via backend api (Asp.Net/SQL)